 3. Inflation

 The cost of living will also have a big impact on how long your pension will last in retirement, as rising prices will mean you’ll need a higher income to make ends meet.
-Inflation jumped to 2.3% in the 12 months to October, its highest level in six months.
-Read more in our article What does 2.3% inflation mean for my money?
+Inflation held steady at 3% in the 12 months to February 2026, but is expected to increase in coming months due to the Middle East conflict.
+Read more in our article Inflation holds steady at 3% – for now

-This makes it more difficult for your pension to keep pace with inflation.
-As inflation hopefully eases, however, you may find you can lower the amount you need to take out each year to cover living costs.
+When inflation is rising, you’ll find the amount you need to cover living costs increases too.
 Find out what you can do to beat inflation in our article How does inflation affect my pension?

 4. Stock market performance